 What’s a letting fee?

-Letting fees, Insulation, Healthy Homes Act, Ring fencing of losses….and so it goes on - owners’ pockets are being hit more than ever before.
-As from 12 December 2018 it became an offence for property managers to charge tenants a letting fee.
+Letting fees, Insulation, Healthy Homes Act, Ring fencing of losses….and so it goes on – owners’ pockets are being hit more than ever before.
+As of 12 December 2018 it became an offence for property managers to charge tenants a letting fee.

 What’s a letting fee?
 A letting fee was a fee charged by property managers/letting agents to cover the cost associated with finding and placing a tenant.
 Generally, one weeks rent plus GST was paid by the tenant.